aele1401/Azure-Honeypot/README.md

      ![Diagram](https://github.com/aele1401/Azure-Sentinel/blob/main/Images/final_map.png)

+## Attacks & Mitigation
 We can see most of the attacks are coming in from Russia.
 To migitate this attack, we can implement:
 - Network-Based Mitigations:
-  * Geo-blocking: We can IP block by region by configuring firewalls or web servers to block IP addresses from specific countries known for attacks.
+  * Geo-blocking - We can IP block by region by configuring firewalls or web servers to block IP addresses from specific countries known for attacks.
 This can be done using tools like iptables, firewalld, or cloud-based solutions like Cloudflare.
-  * Rate Limiting: Limit login attempts by implementing rate limiting on login endpoints to restrict the number of login attempts from a single IP address within a certain time frame.
+  * Rate Limiting - Limit login attempts by implementing rate limiting on login endpoints to restrict the number of login attempts from a single IP address within a certain time frame.
-  * Intrusion Detection and Prevention Systems (IDPS): Use an IDPS to detect and block suspicious activities in real-time.
+  * Intrusion Detection and Prevention Systems (IDPS) - Use an IDPS to detect and block suspicious activities in real-time.
 Tools like Snort, Suricata, or cloud-based solutions can help monitor and prevent brute force attempts.
-  * Traffic Filtering: Use a WAF to filter and monitor HTTP requests and block malicious traffic.
+  * Traffic Filtering - Use a WAF to filter and monitor HTTP requests and block malicious traffic.
 Cloud-based WAF services (e.g., AWS WAF, Azure WAF) are highly effective.
 - Application-Based Mitigations:
   * Strong Authentication:
-    - Multi-Factor Authentication (MFA): Require MFA for all user accounts to add an additional layer of security beyond just passwords.
+    - Multi-Factor Authentication (MFA) - Require MFA for all user accounts to add an additional layer of security beyond just passwords.
-    - Complex Password Policies: Enforce strong password policies requiring complex passwords that are harder to guess or crack.
+    - Complex Password Policies - Enforce strong password policies requiring complex passwords that are harder to guess or crack.
-  * Account Lockout Mechanisms: Implement temporary account lockout mechanisms after a set number of failed login attempts.
+  * Account Lockout Mechanisms - Implement temporary account lockout mechanisms after a set number of failed login attempts.
 Ensure this period is long enough to slow down brute force attacks but short enough to avoid user inconvenience.
-  * Captcha: Add CAPTCHA challenges to login forms to differentiate between automated bots and legitimate users.
+  * Captcha - Add CAPTCHA challenges to login forms to differentiate between automated bots and legitimate users.
 - Monitoring & Response:
   * Log Monitoring:
-    - Real-time Log Analysis: Continuously monitor logs for unusual activity and failed login attempts.
+    - Real-time Log Analysis - Continuously monitor logs for unusual activity and failed login attempts.
 Use SIEM (Security Information and Event Management) systems like Splunk or ELK Stack for centralized log management and analysis.
-  * Alerting and Notifications: Configure alerts for abnormal login patterns or repeated failed login attempts.
+  * Alerting and Notifications - Configure alerts for abnormal login patterns or repeated failed login attempts.
 Ensure your IT team is notified immediately to respond to potential threats.
 - Best Practices:
-  * Regular Updates and Patching: Regularly update and patch your systems and applications to protect against known vulnerabilities that can be exploited during brute force attacks.
+  * Regular Updates and Patching - Regularly update and patch your systems and applications to protect against known vulnerabilities that can be exploited during brute force attacks.
-  * User Education and Training: Train users on recognizing phishing attempts and using strong, unique passwords for their accounts.
+  * User Education and Training - Train users on recognizing phishing attempts and using strong, unique passwords for their accounts.
-  * Access Control: Implement the principle of least privilege by restricting access rights for users to only what is necessary for their role.
+  * Access Control - Implement the principle of least privilege by restricting access rights for users to only what is necessary for their role.
 - Here's an example of blocking IPs from a specific country using iptables as a defense in depth concept:

 ![Diagram](https://github.com/aele1401/Azure-Sentinel/blob/main/Images/example_config.png)